Therme Manchester

 Therme Manchester is a spa and water park resort under construction in Greater Manchester, England.
-As of 2023, it is scheduled to open in 2025, and is being built on the former site of the EventCity exhibition centre, adjacent to the Trafford Centre.
+As of 17 June 2025, it is scheduled to open in late 2028, and is being built on the former site of the EventCity exhibition centre, adjacent to the Trafford Centre and Trafford Palazzo.

 History

 Planning

 Plans to realise a large-scale 'wellbeing resort' in TraffordCity were first announced in July 2019, with developers Therme Group inviting local residents to attend a consultation in the summer.
 Planning permission was subsequently granted to the project by Trafford Council in March 2020.

+In June 2023, a new design for the resort was revealed, with a revised planning application to be submitted to Trafford Council.
+The updated plans include waved glass domed pavilions, external water slides, a roof terrace, multi-storey car park, and landscaped boulevard.

 Construction

-Original plans saw the proposed resort opening in 2023, with construction beginning in 2021 - however the COVID-19 pandemic saw this date pushed back by two years - with a 2025 opening date being confirmed in early 2022.
+Original plans saw the proposed resort opening in 2023, with construction beginning in 2021 - however the COVID-19 pandemic saw this date pushed back by two years — with a 2025 opening date being confirmed in early 2022.
+This date was pushed back to 2027 in July 2024, then further to late 2028 in June 2025 after an €1billion partnership with CVC was announced.

 Plans to demolish the EventCity site were submitted in September 2022, with the works initially expected to be completed in Spring 2023, ahead of the main construction.
-By January 2023, the EventCity building had been completely demolished.
-In March 2023, construction of Therme Manchester began.
+By January 2023, the EventCity building had been completely demolished, paving the way for construction to start.
+Due to rare orchid flowers on site, groundwork will not start until at least 2025.

+Groundbreaking officially took place in September 2025, with Sir Robert McAlpine appointed as construction managers.